 When I was 11, I earned a 2nd place ribbon in the big fifth track meet for my speedy contribution to my team’s relay.
-I never forgot about that ribbon because, until recently, it was the only reminder that maybe I had a little bit of athleticism hidden somewhere in my being.
+I never forgot about that ribbon because it was the only reminder that maybe I had a little bit of athleticism hidden somewhere in my being.

 Until I met Jason Burgoon.
 At age 37.
 The details of my journey can be found in my success story linked here.
-But the short story is that he helped me find myself, find my confidence, find my true self during a journey that helped me shed half of my body weight, and learn I could lift twice my body weight from the ground (deadlift) and nearly bench press my body weight.
+But the short story is that he helped me find and DEFINE MY STRONG, find my confidence, find my true self during a journey that helped me shed almost half of my body weight, and learn I could lift twice my body weight from the ground (deadlift) and nearly bench press my body weight.
 I learned I loved to move and sweat, and that I thoroughly loved keeping my body strong and pushing my body than I thought possible!
 The encouraging environment and belief in what I was capable of (which was far more than I thought I was capable of) made a huge difference for me.

-I remember the day he called me athletic.
+I remember the day Jason called me athletic.
 And now I’m glad I hung on to that red ribbon from the fifth grade track meet.
 It was true.
 There had been something inside of me dying to get out.
 He found it.
 And he uncovered it.
-Now, it’s not just Jason…it’s Aldon who has helped me discover and build strength, mentally and physically…it’s James who pushes my limits, and then makes me push harder…it’s Jackie who encourages me and inspires me to keep following this crazy perfect path…and, mostly, it’s the uncountable people who walk through the doors of this magical place and bring positivity to all who surround them.
+Now, it’s not just Jason…it’s Aldon who has helped me discover and build strength, mentally and physically…and, mostly, it’s the uncountable people who walk through the doors of this magical place and bring positivity to all who surround them.
 I can honestly say my closest friends are those whom I workout with…these are the people with whom I live my life, and those I live my life FOR.
 And I’m thankful.
 I even workout beside my husband (and biggest fan and empower-er) of almost two decades, I never dreamed that could be one of our favorite pastimes.

 I still love to cook, but I love cooking healthy.
 I still love eating out, but I do it in moderation.
 I still love wine and great cocktails, but they’re not as good if you have them all the time, so I save them for special moments.
 I still love making people happy and giving them hope, but realize my personal story of pursuing health is what makes the biggest difference in the lives of others.
 And a way that I can do that every, single day is by helping more people experience what I experienced…by standing beside my good friends, building a business that is changing peoples’ lives, or sharing my story on a stage in front of hundreds of people, inspiring them to take control of their own health, too.
 My story has been featured in People Magazine, in Women’s World Magazine, on Good Morning America, CBS New York, WCCO-TV (CBS Minneapolis), KSTP-TV (ABC Minneapolis), and several others.

-Everything I’ve ever done and learned in 17 years as a marketing and communications strategist for some of the nations largest and most-recognizable brands and as a small business owner working with non-profits and start-ups has crashed together with something very personal for me, something I’m wildly passionate about, something I can work beside my closest friends on…and I wouldn’t trade anything for it.
+Everything I’ve ever done and learned in 21 years as a marketing and communications strategist for some of the nations largest and most-recognizable brands and as a small business owner working with non-profits and start-ups has crashed together with something very personal for me, something I’m wildly passionate about, something I can work beside my closest friends on…and I wouldn’t trade anything for it.
 Working in the health and wellness industry with Bodies by Burgoon as one of my clients is what it means when passion becomes a career.
 And now I get to spend my life helping people find hope and discover and articulate their stories.
 I spend my days seeing the beauty in people and believing in them.
 As long as I’m sipping coffee, working out, eating sushi, or making memories with my closest friends, I’ve got enough energy to keep making a positive difference in the lives of as many people as possible.